inform-us/requirements_specifications/informus/rules/Airway Plan.md

 *(Would having an amber category for patients that have had an airway plan completed this admission but not currently valid or is this complicationg things?)*

 ---

+**[B] Alternative Floorplan labelling** *(This is highlighting the patients that have specific requirements concerning airway management)*

+The floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available.

 ## SPC CHART